-With a variety of altitudes and latitudes there’s always a place where it is pleasantly sunny and warm, you just have to search for it ;).
-The weather is usually hot and humid, around 30°C (80°F), but if you head north, along the coast temperature cools down.
-The weather is determined by two monsoons; the winter monsoon comes from the northeast between October and March bringing wet chilly winters to all areas north of Nha Trang, but dry and warm temperatures to the south.
+With a variety of altitudes and latitudes there’s always a place where it is pleasantly sunny and warm, you just have to look for it ;).
+The weather is usually hot and humid, around 30°C (80°F), but if you head North, along the coast, temperature cools down.
+The weather is determined by two monsoons; the winter monsoon comes from the northeast between October and March bringing wet chilly winters to all areas north of Nha Trang, but dry and warm temperatures to the South.
 From April or May to October, the southwestern monsoon brings warm, humid weather and buckets of rain to the whole country except for those areas sheltered by mountains.

-In Hanoi there are four distinct seasons: Spring, summer, autumn, and Winter.
-But it is possible to divide the climate here into two main seasons: the rainy season from May to September (it’s hot, heavy rain), and the dry season from October to April (it is cold with very little percipitation).
+In Hanoi there are four distinct seasons: spring, summer, autumn, and winter.
+But it is possible to divide the climate here into two main seasons: the rainy season from May to September (it’s hot, heavy rain), and the dry season from October to April (it is cold with very little precipitation).